Philadelphia Domestic Violence Defense Lawyer

 - Terroristic Threats – 18 Pa.
 Cons.
 Stat. § 2706

-PA Penalties for Domestic Abuse
+Penalties for Domestic Abuse in Philadelphia

 The penalty for a domestic violence conviction depends on factors like the defendant’s criminal history, the nature of the offense, and the severity of injury to the victim, where applicable.
 Moreover, different penalties can be imposed for the same crime, depending on how the offense is graded.
-For example, there are some cases where simple assault is a second degree misdemeanor, while in other cases – including cases of assault against children by adults – the same offense is considered a first degree misdemeanor, and is therefore subject to greater penalties.
+For example, there are some cases where simple assault is a second-degree misdemeanor, while in other cases – including cases of assault against children by adults – the same offense is considered a first-degree misdemeanor and is therefore subject to greater penalties.

 Depending on these factors, consequences of a domestic violence conviction in Pennsylvania could include the following fines and sentences:

-- Third Degree Misdemeanor
+- Third-Degree Misdemeanor

 - Maximum Fine – $2,500